-For over five years now, State of Formation has been a virtual home for emerging religious and ethical leaders, to share their learning, their challenges and their hopes.
+Since its founding in 2010, State of Formation has been a virtual home for emerging religious and ethical leaders to share their learning, their challenges and their hopes.
 We are now entering into a new phase in the State of Formation community, with the added presence of Emeritus Scholars.
-These are bloggers who, while in formation, contributed regularly to SoF, but have now moved out into the world, and would like to assume a different role in the community.
+These are bloggers who previously contributed regularly to SoF, but have now moved out into the world, and assumed a different role in our community.

 Rebecca Bryan is currently serving as the ministerial intern and sabbatical minister for All Souls Unitarian Universalist Congregation in New London, CT.
 Rebecca will be graduating from Andover Newton Theological School with a Masters of Divinity in May, 2015.
 Rebecca completed her Clinical Pastoral Education (CPE) at Hartford Hospital in 2012/2013 where she also became certified in guided imagery.
 She is deeply committed to interfaith work and developing partnerships with diverse faith communities.
 In her earlier career, she worked in the nonprofit sector and had an active fundraising consulting practice.
 She loves yoga, reading and spending time with family and friends.
 Rebecca and her husband Bart have two children, Ginger (21) and Jacob (16).
 They live in West, Hartford, CT.